nodejs/build/doc/resources.md

 ### [ci-release.nodejs.org](https://ci-release.nodejs.org)

-This is a private Jenkins instance.
+This is a private Jenkins instance used to release Node.js.
 Only certain GitHub teams have access.

 [@nodejs/releasers][] have access to run builds on a job named `iojs+release`.
 This is our primary pipeline that creates all downloadable resource available